rokett/Citrix-NetScaler-Exporter/README.md

 | Current established client connections | Gauge       | None    |
 | Current server connections             | Gauge       | None    |
 | Current established server connections | Gauge       | None    |

+`Up` will be either 1 or 0 depending on whether or not the target NetScaler responds or not.

 ### Interfaces
 For each interface, the following metrics are retrieved.